yumuzi234/e8vm/notes.md

 ## Static analysis

+- the typed ast does not need to look into the scope table.
 - what we want is the type of each identifier.
 - because of type infering, this means the type of each expression.